b1d0ws/b1d0ws/README.md

     <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="30px"/>
 </h1>

-- 🔭 I currently work as a Pentester.
+- 🔭 I currently work as a Security Engineer at Nubank.

 - 🧑🏻‍🏫 I like to share educational content through my blog and my youtube channel.

-- 📚 These days I'm learning about Application Security.
+- 📚 These days I'm learning about [NOT DEFINED].

 #